You've explored our website.

 In our talks with parents, the one thing we keep hearing over and over again is that we are all starved for community.
 The Spokane Learning Co-op is built on the idea of building a strong community with each other.
 That means that as a community, we are all committed to the successful operation of our program and to the ongoing creation and growth of our learning space.
 We are an intentional community committed to our collective learning and liberation.
 Family participation is required to create a healthy and strong community.

 As we are a co-op, you as a parent or guardian get to participate too.
 Parents of children ages 0 to 4 stay on-site the entire time.
-Parents of children ages 5 and up stay on-site 25% of the time.
-For example, if your child attends the co-op once a week, we ask you to stay on-site to assist once a month.
-Wednesday and Friday families rotate cooking responsibilities.
+Parents of children ages 5 and up stay on-site part of the time, depending on your program.
+Wednesday and Friday homeschool co-op families rotate cooking responsibilities.

 All participating parents must pass a background check.